-During the year ended 31 December 2021, due to the relocation of certain manufacturing plants, the directors of the Company conducted a review and determined that a number of those assets were impaired.
-The recoverable amounts of relevant property, plant and equipment was determined on the basis of fair value less costs of disposal.
-The relevant assets were impaired to their recoverable amount of approximately RMB2,376,345,000, which was their carrying values at year end and the impairment of RMB1,483,143,000 had been recognised in profit or loss within the relevant functions to which these assets relate during the year ended 31 December 2021.
+During the year ended 31 December 2023, the directors of the Company conducted a review and determine that certain power plants, construction in progress and right-of-use assets were impaired.
+The recoverable amounts of relevant property, plant and equipment and right of use assets were approximately their value in use and fair value less costs of disposal and the impairment of approximately RMB818,397,000 (2022: RMB224,838,000) had been recognised in profit or loss.